boylesoftware/x2node-records/README.md

 }
 ```

 The property is made polymorphic by having the `subtypes` attribute.
 Every polymorphic object instance must have the *type property*, which identifies its type.
-The type property name is specified by the definition's `typePropertyName` attribute.
+The type property name is specified by the definition's `typePropertyName` required attribute.
 The properties of specific subtypes are defined in the `subtypes` attribute where the keys are the values for the type property.

 Given the definition used above, an account record with a credit card payment info could look like: